microbiome/course_2022_FindingPheno/08-supML.md

 While the inner workings of the model are highly complex, we can assume that changing the values of an important feature affects the model prediction in a specific way.
 Briefly, partial dependence plots visualize the expected output of the model over the range of an individual input feature (up to 3 features).
+The [pdp package](https://bgreenwell.github.io/pdp/articles/pdp.html) is a versatile implementation for conducting these analyses in R and works directly on models fitted with caret::train().

 ```r